modir/laminas-book/docs/uploads.md

 as the name of the original file (`useUploadName` option).
 If the file with such name already exists, the filter will overwrite it (`overwrite` option).

+!!! note
-W> For the @`MimeType` and @`IsImage` validator to work, you have to enable PHP `fileinfo` extension.
-This extension W> is already enabled in Linux Ubuntu, but not in Windows.
+    For the @`MimeType` and @`IsImage` validator to work, you have to enable PHP `fileinfo` extension.
+This extension is already enabled in Linux Ubuntu, but not in Windows.
 After that, do not forget to restart Apache HTTP Server.

 ### Writing ImageManager Service